 - Water allocation decisions are well informed, sustainable, efficient and based on agreed limits.

-- Te Mana o te Wai (the unique relationship iwi have with freshwater) is recognised and protected.
+- Te Mana o te Wai (the unique relationship iwi have with freshwater the integrated and holistic wellbeing of freshwater bodies) is recognised and protected.

 - Native plants and animals thrive in healthy freshwater habitats.